Scholarships

 Completed application

-copy of official transcript of high school record
+Copy of official transcript of high school record

-a copy of the official report of the student’s SAT scores
+A copy of the official report of the student’s SAT scores

 A typed essay on the indicated topic.